Profess0ro/div-5-jkpg/README.md

 <b>CSS</b> - Went through without fails ( https://jigsaw.w3.org/css-validator )
 <img src="assets/pics/readme/jigsaw.png">

-<b>Responsiveness</b> - Checked with Chromes built in (right-click -> inspect) and also manually on laptop/smartphone/big screen.
+<b>Responsiveness</b> - Checked with Chromes built in DevTools (when on the page: right-click -> inspect)
+Here I´ve tested on:
+- Galaxy Fold
+- Iphone 14 Pro Max
+- Ipad Mini
+- Surface Pro 7
+<br>and all looked easy to navigate at.<br>

+<b>Manually tested on:</b>
+- Samsung Galaxy S23 Ultra (my own phone)
+- Laptop with dimensions 1024x768
+- Screen with dimensions 1920x1080
+<br>also here it was easy to navigate.

 <b>public testing</b> - Sent out the live page to group of people that this webpage mainly aims to when I got the answers from the managers.
 The response was very good from visitors, that found it easy to navigate through the webpage.
 <hr>